Key Attributes of the Most Popular Films

 Polypropylene is produced in substantial volume for non-pressure-sensitive applications in the snack food industry, such as bags, wraps, and other flexible packaging.
 The high-volume production of polypropylene makes it a very economical film.
 This economy of scale has helped drive the success of this substrate in the pressure-sensitive label market, especially as an alternative to paper labels.

 Polypropylene can be topcoated and surface treated to enhance its printability.
-This has helped make it a popular choice for primary and secondary labeling applications requiring the no-label look, such as with food and beverage (particularly glass bottle), personal care, household/chemical, and pharmaceutical.
+This has helped make it a popular choice for consumer labeling applications requiring the no-label look, such as with food and beverage (particularly glass bottle), personal care, household/chemical, and pharmaceutical.
 It is well suited for semi-squeeze and rigid containers.
 PP is primarily recommended for interior applications.

 PE (Polyethylene) - Common usage – flexible container labeling